joshmakar/proof-details-generator/README.md

 ## To-do

+Add |'s as separators for different print positions.

 ~~Color swatches retain attributes such as dashed lines.
 Reset appearance to default before applying fill/stroke~~

 ~~Colors command deletes Proof Details layer.
 Need to fix it so it doesn't.~~